pantheon-systems/documentation/source/content/guides/migrate/pagely/01-introduction.md

 ## Professional Services

-Professional Services: If you'd prefer to have our Professional Services team do it for you, learn more about our [Website Migration Service](https://pantheon.io/professional-services/website-migrations?docs) and how we can help you migrate one or hundreds of sites to Pantheon.
+Pantheon's Professional Services team can migrate your site for you.
+Learn more about our [Website Migration Service](https://pantheon.io/professional-services/website-migrations?docs) and how we can help you migrate one or hundreds of sites to Pantheon.